 Another version, without any use of exceptions, was implemented.
 The main descending function had to gather the results of all processors and check if there was a solution at one of them.
-Accordingly, the size of the core part of the algorithm was increased from 26 lines of code to 44 - exceptions made us save 40% in code size on that example.
+Accordingly, the size of the backtrack function was increased from 26 lines of code to 44 - exceptions made us save 40% in code size on this example.